TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

 It helps:
  * sharing customizations
  * sharing fixture related utility methods
-   (Not so beneficial when we can use Kotlin extension methods, but it is in Java.)
+   (not so beneficial when we can use Kotlin extension methods, but it is in Java)
+ * creating a better API fitting your style
- * if you go with encapsulation over inheritance you can create an API better fitting your style
+   (if you go with encapsulation over inheritance)

-That said, we are not using this pattern, because we prefer easily discoverable and focused test setup.
+That said, we are not using this pattern, because we prefer easily discoverable and focused test setups.

 ### Stubbing fixture behavior
 Let's see what happens if our data classes have calculated properties, for example: